awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. \(Optional\) To use some Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific AWS Identity and Access Management \(IAM\) permissions, you need to create an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To create an IAM OIDC provider for your cluster, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 You only need to create an IAM OIDC provider for your cluster once\.
 To learn more about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 To learn more about assigning specific IAM permissions to your workloads, see [Technical overview](iam-roles-for-service-accounts-technical-overview.md)\.

-1. If you're going to deploy Amazon EC2 nodes to your cluster, then you must attach the `AmazonEKS_CNI_Policy` IAM managed policy to either your cluster IAM role, or to an IAM role that you create specifically for the Amazon VPC CNI add\-on\.
-For more information about creating the role and configuring the add\-on to use it, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+1. If you're going to deploy Amazon EC2 nodes to your cluster, then you must attach one of the following policies to either your cluster IAM role, or to an IAM role that you create specifically for the Amazon VPC CNI add\-on \(this option requires the previous step\)\.
+For more information about creating the role and configuring the add\-on to use it, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.:
+   + The `AmazonEKS_CNI_Policy` IAM managed policy, if you created a 1\.20 or earlier cluster or a 1\.21 or later cluster with the IPv4 family\.
+   + [An IAM policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy), if you created a 1\.21 or later cluster with the IPv6 family\.

-1. \(Optional\) If you created a 1\.18 or later cluster, you can migrate the Amazon VPC CNI, CoreDNS, and `kube-proxy` add\-ons that were deployed with your cluster to Amazon EKS add\-ons\.
+1. \(Optional\) Migrate the Amazon VPC CNI, CoreDNS, and `kube-proxy` self\-managed add\-ons that were deployed with your cluster to Amazon EKS add\-ons\.
 For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+Configure the Amazon EKS VPC CNI add\-on to use its own IAM role\.
+This option requires the IAM OIDC provider created in a previous step and that you created an IAM role specifically for the add\-on in the previous step\.
+For more information, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on)\.

 ------